-- a.
 RAW-Highest quality you can take a picture at.
 Raw data.
-It allows the greatest flexibility in Photoshop. - b.
+It allows the greatest flexibility in Photoshop.
 TIFF-Tagged Image File Format.
 Big file format.
 Not compressed at all.
-Lossless file format. - c.
+Lossless file format.

 JPEG-Joint Photographers Expert Group.
 Most common file format.
 It is lossy.
 It losses data the more you open at close the image.
-It compresses images when you save them. - d.
-PSD-Photo Shop Document.
-Works only in Photoshop.
-Offers greatest flexibility for working in Photoshop.
-Saves the layers.
+It compresses images when you save them.

+PSD-Photoshop Document.
+Works only in Photoshop. has/ SAVES LAYERS.
+It's like an onion;)